fisufba/fisufba-client/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Building From a Docker Container

+Run `docker build -t fisufba-client . &&  docker run --rm -v "$(pwd)/dist-prod:/app/dist" fisufba-client` to build the production files into an `dist-prod/www` directory.

+Serve those files through a web server or use a local debugging server, for example `python3 -m http.server --directory ./dist-prod/www 9000`.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).